-The Student Support Officer is here as a first point of contact to help you with any questions or address any issues you may have.
+Our Student Support Officers are here as a first point of contact to help you with any questions or address any issues you may have.
 We offer a completely free, confidential and supportive service that is designed to fit in with your needs.
-You can ask about almost anything but common enquiries from students include registering with local GP surgeries, how to plan and write essays; requests to speak to a counsellor, information on obtaining extra-time and how to bridge the gap between further and higher education.
+You can ask about almost anything but common enquiries from students include registering with local GP surgeries, how to plan and write essays, requests to speak to a counsellor, information on obtaining extra time and how to bridge the gap between further and higher education.
 They also give out advice and support on Twitter under theaccount.

 Disability and Dyslexia Support

 We offer a wide range of support to students with specific educational needs and/or disabilities.
-Our Student Support Officer can work with you to help develop you study skills in one-to-one and small group sessions.
-We also provide extra-time and other reasonable adjustments for students where eligible.
+Our Student Support Officers can work with you to help develop your study skills in one-to-one and small group sessions.
+We also provide extra time and other reasonable adjustments for students where eligible.
 We provide help and guidance for students who wish to apply for.

 Academic Skills Support

 As part of the wider umbrella of the student support service we also offer academic skills sessions and special seminars based upon your learning requirements.
 As part of this process we offer lectures on referencing, essay-writing, journal use and independent study techniques.
-Our Student Support Officer is here to help you discuss your study goals and help you achieve them.
-The things we most often help students with involve: using learning objectives to help guide research, proof-reading essays, writing workshops and offering formative feedback to ensure that you know how to take ownership of your learning.
+Our Student Support Officers are here to help you discuss your study goals and achieve them.
+The things we most often help students with involve: using learning objectives to help guide research, proofreading essays, writing workshops and offering formative feedback to ensure that you know how to take ownership of your learning.